RustCrypto/PAKEs/README.md

 This is still pretty early, but seems to do the job.
 It needs a proper security review before you should consider using it for anything serious.

+Note that the API has changed since 0.0.8 .
+I released 0.0.9 by mistake.